 Usually, when looking for a desktop gaming PC, most would suggest that the smart approach is to purchase all the individual components yourself and assemble your very own rig.
 Not only do you finish with a unique computer of your own creation, but a custom build allows you to adapt to your own needs – and often save a bit of money.

-However, with the soaring prices of graphics cards and that intimidating feeling of tinkering around with expensive components, a pre-built rig does have its own advantages.
-Right now, you might get more bang for your buck this way, while safe in the knowledge that your new gaming PC will be ready to go from the moment it arrives.
+For a while, however, the soaring cost of graphics cards meant that buying a pre-built rig was actually the better way to go.
+Plus, you didn’t have to worry about that intimidating feeling of tinkering around with expensive components.
+Now that things have settled a little, both ways a certainly viable once again, so if you do go for one of these pre-built PCs you could get more bang for your buck this way, while safe in the knowledge that your new gaming PC will be ready to go from the moment it arrives.

 PC Specialist Colossus Contact

 You don’t actually need to fork out a crazy amount of money in order to get a reasonable gaming rig – especially if you don’t play anything too demanding and aren’t fussed about bumping everything up to the most extreme graphical settings.
 Say you’re on a budget and enjoy the odd game of League of Legends, a few rounds of Hearthstone or a handful of matches on Fortnite, then this set-up is perfect.